getgort/gort/README.md

 **This project is a work in progress under active heavy development.
 Follow for updates!**

-Cog2 is a re-imagining and re-implementation of the current version of Operable's [Cog Slack Bot](https://github.com/operable/cog) (Cog version 1, or Cog1), a chatbot designed from the ground up for chatops.
+Cog2 is a re-imagining and re-implementation of Operable's [Cog Slack Bot](https://github.com/operable/cog) (Cog version 1, or Cog1), a chatbot designed from the ground up for chatops.

 Cog brings the power of the command line to the place you collaborate with your team all the time -- your chat window.
 Its open-ended bundle support allows developers to implement functionality in the language of their choice, while powerful access control means you can collaborate around even the most sensitive tasks with confidence.
 A focus on extensibility and adaptability means that you can respond quickly to the unexpected, without your team losing visibility.